btoney1988/readme_generator/README.md

  - This app is used for creating a professional README.md file for any project.

 # License
- - The project is liscensed under ISC
+ - The project is liscensed under MIT.

 # Contributing
  - Contributers: Brian Toney